emilianavt/VSeeFaceManual/README.md

 Starting with VSeeFace v1.13.33f, while running under wine `--background-color '#00FF00'` can be used to set a window background color.
 To disable wine mode and make things work like on Windows, `--disable-wine-mode` can be used.

 **Limitations:** The virtual camera, Spout2 and Leap Motion support probably won't work.
 If a virtual camera is needed, OBS provides virtual camera functionality and the captured window can be reexported using this.
 In some cases [extra steps](https://askubuntu.com/questions/1332772/obs-studio-virtual-camera-wont-work/1356887#1356887) may be required to get it to work.

+On v1.13.37c and later, it is necessary to delete GPUManagementPlugin.dll to be able to run VSeeFace with wine.
+This should be fixed on the latest versions.

 ### Troubleshooting